coderefinery/manuals/lesson-design.md

 A manual is reference, a tutorial builds a cognitive model.
 If you can build the cognitive model, tell them the "why", students may be able to refer to the manuals themselves.
+Teaching should be more tutorial, with good links to manuals (it can also explicitly teach how to use the manuals).

 ## Planning

 - Do some planning, and *document it* - the design process helps others to teach and modify.
-At least put it in the README.
+At least put it in the README.  (this is the **designer/maintainer's guide**)
 - Make learner personas: what is your target audience?
 - Decide learning objectives based on the personas: high-level end goals.
 What students get out, not what they do.
-- Also make a *guide* for teaching, "if you want to present this, do this" - can be combined with planning material, but there's a difference between lesson design and how to teach.
+- Also make a *guide* for teaching (**instructor's guide**), "if you want to present this, do this".
   - How much preparation is needed?
 Is it enough to know the topic and have read the material?
   - Things to prepare before the presentation.
 Does anything need to be set up?
-  - Practical notes on presenting
+  - Practical notes on presenting.
   - Are there solutions to exercises somewhere?
-Are they needed?
+Are they needed?u
   - Include some pre-assessment questions which can be asked at the beginning.
+  - Perhaps you should do this at the end, but at least starting the instructor's guide at the beginning will frame your writing.

 ## Writing